Futurist architecture: Art Deco

 The Art Deco style of architecture with its streamlined forms was regarded as futuristic when it was in style in the 1920s and 1930s.
-The original name for both early and late Art Deco was Art Moderne – the name "Art Deco" did not come into use until 1968 when the term was invented in a book by Bevis Hillier.
+The original name for both early and late Art Deco was Art Moderne – the name "Art Deco" did not become popularized until 1968 when the term was used in a book by Bevis Hillier.
 The Chrysler Building is a notable example of Art Deco futurist architecture.

 Futurism after World War II

 Googie architecture

 After World War II, Futurism was considerably weakened and redefined itself thanks to the enthusiasm towards the Space Age, the Atomic Age, the car culture, and the wide use of plastic.
 For example, this trend is found in the architecture of Googies in the 1950s in California.
 Futurism in this case is not a style, but a rather free and uninhibited architectural approach, which is why it was reinterpreted and transformed by generations of architects the following decades, but in general it includes amazing shapes with dynamic lines and sharp contrasts, and the use of technologically advanced materials.